tambeani/iotservice/README.md

 Utilized a python-based script for dumping dummy IoT sensor data on AWS IoT core.

-Note:-&emsp;Before running the generator script follow below steps,
+>Note: Before running the generator script follow below steps,

 1. Register an IoT thing in AWS
 2. Add a certificate for registered thing
 3. Download the CA,private & certificate file